 The Flex 5 has 360-degree hinges that are sturdy, and they allow the laptop to stay in place in both tent and display modes.
 However, you’ll notice a slight wobble when tapping on the screen in stand or laptop modes.

-Its touchscreen accurately tracks touch inputs, is responsive and correctly registers swipe-in gestures.
-While you won’t see any latency when doodling in MS Paint, drawing in Fresh Pain or navigating the web in Chrome browser, you will notice some slowness in Pain 3D.
+Its touchscreen accurately tracks touch inputs, is responsive, and correctly registers swipe-in gestures.
+While you won’t see any latency when doodling in MS Paint, drawing in Fresh Pain, or navigating the web in Chrome browser, you will notice some slowness in Paint 3D.
 The IPS 250 nits screen is bright enough, and the included Lenovo Digital Pen makes it easy to interact with this machine.

 Port selection is very robust.
-On the left, you’ll find the machine’s power jack, HDMI output, a USB Type-C port and a headphone jack.
-Lenovo placed the two USB 3.0 port, security lock slot and SD memory reader on the right, while the fingerprint reader sits under the bottom right corner of the keyboard.
+On the left, you’ll find the machine’s power jack, HDMI output, a USB Type-C port, and a headphone jack.
+Lenovo placed the two USB 3.0 ports, security lock slot, and SD memory reader on the right, while the fingerprint reader sits under the bottom right corner of the keyboard.

 If only the Type-C port charged or supported Thunderbolt 3, the Flex 5 would’ve been more future-proof.

 Keyboard and Touchpad

 The keyboard is comfortable and pleasant to use just like what you have on the Lenovo IdeaPad S145, offering enough travel, resistance and the space between the keys make for a lovely typing experience that’s won’t distract your neighbors at the office.
 The keyboard also boasts a set of dedicated media keys dedicated for browsing, volume, and screen brightness.